What to Do About Excessive Shedding in Dogs

 a woman brushing a dog

-Excessive shedding in dogs can be annoying for pup parents, but it also could indicate a problem.
+Excessive shedding in dogs can be annoying for any dog owner, but it could also indicate a problem.
+If your dog is shedding excessively or abnormally, it is important to consult a veterinarian to rule out any underlying medical conditions.
+Excessive dog shed can be caused by food allergies or intolerances, as well as environmental allergies.
 Here’s why it might be happening, along with things you can do to stop it.

 Key takeaways: